 MLS is a solid voice for confessional Lutheran doctrine and practice.
 Students who attend Michigan Lutheran Seminary receive an outstanding education that prepares them for life, higher education and the high calling of the public ministry of the gospel.
 Students are encouraged to attend Martin Luther College (MLC) through academics centered on the Word of God and the means of grace.

-For more than 100 years an average of 45 to 50 percent of high school graduates from MLS have gone on to study for public ministry in WELS.
+For more than 100 years an average of 45 to 50 percent of high school graduates from MLS have gone on to study for public ministry in the WELS.
 Other graduates use their gospel-based education in secular professions and through active involvement in their congregations.
-Today, MLS graduates, together with graduates from our sister school, Luther Preparatory School in Watertown, Wis., account for more than half of the pastors in our synod and about one-third of our teachers.
+Today, MLS graduates, together with graduates from our sister school, Luther Preparatory School in Watertown, WI., account for more than half of the pastors in our synod and about one-third of our teachers.

 The purpose of MLS from the beginning has been to train full-time called workers to proclaim God’s Word to His people and help them reach out with the gospel to all nations.